 Jamie loves playing in the round hut.
 It’s a great place to play peek a boo.

 Just to the left of the play equipment below is somewhere to buy drinks and snacks.
-There’s seats for the grown ups to sit and chill out while the kids play.
+There are seats for the grown-ups to sit and chill out while the kids play.